 The term "memo" means a piece of information or decision-making that is usually written for supervisors and colleagues.
 In some Company Such documents are also called "template", "opinion" or "note".
-Normally, memos are no longer than four pages, although I've already seen templates with more than 30 pages.
+Normally, memos are no longer than four pages, although I have already seen templates with more than 30 pages.

 Before you get a step-by-step tutorial, make a remark: The goal of a good memo should be to describe as accurately and objectively the underlying problem or the situation.
 So, focus on the essentials, as the topic of your memo is usually only one of many problems that your boss or colleagues are dealing with.

 Step 1: Answer the principle questions

 Before you start writing, you need to clarify some basic questions:

 - Who are the recipients?
 How much prior knowledge do they possess?

 - When is it necessary to explain the background or context, and when?

 - How important is the topic of the recipient (Is it "loved" or "hated")?

 - How would the recipient wish to be informed?
 Is the recipient eye or ear-man, ie does he prefer to receive information in writing or verbally?